UDST/orca/docs/core.rst

 Certain analyses can be easiest when some tables are merged together, but in other places it may be best to keep the tables separate.
-UrbanSim can make these on-demand merges easy by letting you define table relationships up front and then performing the merges for you as needed.
+Orca can make these on-demand merges easy by letting you define table relationships up front and then performing the merges for you as needed.
 We call these relationships "broadcasts" (as in a rule for how to broadcast one table onto another) and you register them using the